peterszerzo/psz-cms/db/projects/show/about.md

 This is Peter, web developer, designer, (natural) language enthusiast, yogi, cook.
 An all-in-all friendly, enthusiastic fellow with eager-to-pedal feet, a green thumb and a curious mind.

 I develop sites and apps - the full-stack thereof - though my strengths and heart lie in clean, well-factored user interfaces and beautiful, elaborate graphics.
-I work with and get inspiration from the following technologies: React.js, Backbone.js, Marionette.js, d3.js, three.js, leaflet.js and elegant SASS-sheets at my site users' fingertips, and Node.js, Express.js as well as Ruby on Rails behind the scenes.
+I work with and get inspiration from the following technologies: React.js, Backbone.js, Marionette.js, d3.js, three.js, leaflet.js and Sass on the front-end, and Node.js, Express.js as well as Ruby on Rails behind the scenes.

-But enough about the web!
-I am interested in using code outside of the browser, from architectural and jewelry design to natural language processing, animation and computational art.
-A fresh idea on how to extend, refactor, decouple and semanticize often comes from the outside.
+I am also quite interested in coding outside of the browser, from architectural and jewelry design to natural language processing, animation and computational art.
+A fresh idea on how to freshen up a codebase often comes from the outside.

 Also, I teach!
 From helping a friend through the (insanely hard) Romanian mathematics baccalaureat through high-school English, pre-med Physics, digital fabrication and finally mentoring a web developer intern, I take enjoyment in communicating, explaining and listening, and most importantly, igniting excitement both around and within me.